joysofcode/sveltekit-markdown-blog/README.md

 # SvelteKit Markdown Blog

-Learn how to build and extend a blazingly fast SvelteKit Markdown blog for poets.
+Learn how to build a blazingly fast and extendable SvelteKit Markdown blog for poets.

 ## Post